Fairbanks North Star Borough Parks & Recreation

 How do you take the Trails Challenge?

 Anyone is allowed to participate in the search.
-When you find a sign, it's fun to prove you made it by taking a “selfie” photo with the sign and posting it on social media with the hashtag “#FNSBTrails."
+When you find a sign, prove you made it by taking a “selfie” photo with the sign and posting it on social media with the hashtag “#FNSBTrails” or email your photo to trails@fnsb.gov.
+Posting or emailing photos is optional, but to get credit you must complete the finisher checklist form (Link to form coming soon!).
 And of course, leave the sign to be found by the next trail challenge participant.
 Participants who find AT LEAST TEN signs during the event can win prizes from local sponsors and the coveted Trailblazer Award.
-Participants under the age of ten can find at least five signs to win the Junior Trailblazer Award, and seniors aged 60+ can find 5 to get win the Sourdough Trailblazer Award!
-To claim prizes, remember to register for the program and complete the trail checklist form.
+Participants under the age of ten can find at least five signs to win the Junior Trailblazer Award!
 Whether you find one or find them all, challenge yourself to get outside and enjoy nature!

 When can we take the Trails Challenge?

 The Trails Office hosts two Fairbanks Trails Challenge events each year: a Winter Trails Challenge and a Summer Trails Challenge.
 The Winter Trails Challenge starts roughly in mid-December and lasts through March.
-The Summer Trails Challenge starts roughly in mid-June and lasts through September.
 Start and end dates fluctuate depending on weather and trail conditions.
 The signs stay in place for the season then are removed to be placed in new and different locations for the next challenge.
 So each season you are challenged to have a new adventure!

 Trail Conditions Report